The Quran does not merely retell Noah (peace be upon him). It redistributes him.

 The Quran does not repeat prophets because repetition is rhetorically useful in the abstract.
 It redistributes prophets because each surah needs a law embodied, and a prophet’s story contains more than one law.
 The surah extracts what it needs and leaves aside what it does not.

-A prophet in the Quran is never merely a past figure.
+A prophet in the Quran is not merely a past figure.
 He is a movable architecture.
 The surah places him where a law must become visible.

-Noah is one of the clearest proofs of that.
+Noah (peace be upon him) is one of the clearest proofs of that.
 He is not repeated.
-He is reallocated.
+He is redistributed.

 Summary: the Noahic repertoire across surahs